California wildfire risk motivates newsrooms to collaborate

 What if it hadn’t stopped?

-That was in late July, and by November, we had an answer.
+That was in late July.
+By November, we had an answer.

 Tragedy, as we all know, brings people together.
 Journalists are no exception.